kehummel/smart-store2-kehummel/project_7/README_P7.md

 ### Preparing Data
 First, I wanted to make sure the data was ready for the analysis I was about to complete.
 I made sure money amounts went to two decimal places, that dates were formatted correctly, and that all other numbers were set as integers.

-I also made sure all duplicates were removed, because that was a problem I had with a previous module; not all duplicates had actually been removed.
+I also made sure all duplicates were removed, because that was a problem I had with a previous module; not all duplicates had actually been removed so I made sure to fix it and remove all duplicates this time.

-I removed all accounts that had 0 purchases because our goal is to increase purchases made by pervious customers, not people who had not bought anything.
+I removed all accounts that had 0 purchase amounts because our goal is to increase purchases made by pervious customers, not people who had not bought anything.

+Completed scripts are:
+    scrub_customers.py
+    scrub_products.pu
+    scrub_sales.py

+Completed csvs are:
+    sales_cube_prep.csv
+    products_cube_prep.csv
+    customer_cube_prep.csv

 ### Creating Cube
 I wanted to have the data joined altogether systematically so I decided to make a multidimensional cube so that it would be easy to load my data in Power BI.

+I joined the columns needed.
+I created extra columns to have the year of when the customers joined and to have how long it had been since each customer joined.

+I aggregated the category, city, year, customer_id, sales amount, days since joined, and time since joined.

+Completed Script: create_cube_p7

+Output: ps_cube.csv

 ### Visuals & Analyzing Data
 I loaded my cube into Power BI and used charts and graphs to dissect the data more.
 This not only gave me the ability to narrow down my analysis, but it also provided me with visuals that I could use to show my analysis.